*All Orders 4/19-4/27 Will Ship 4/28*

 Pure capsaicin is rated between 15 and 16 million Scoville heat units.

 This is unbearably hot for anyone to eat.
 AKA…you will die.
-Seriously, don’t do it.
+Seriously, please don’t do it.

 Where Common Peppers Land on the Scale